 How to get there

 Fort Nepean is only accessible on foot, bicycle or by shuttle bus.
-Leave your car at the Quarantine Station carpark or Gunners Cottage carpark.
+Leave your car at the Quarantine Station, Gunners Cottage or front entrance carparks.

 Alternatively, the Point Nepean shuttle service runs between the Quarantine Station and Fort Nepean.

 Bicycles or electric bikes can be hired from the visitor centre.
 Hire costs:

 Nature being nature, sometimes conditions can change at short notice.
 It’s a good idea to check this page ahead of your visit for any updates.

 Point Nepean Quarantine Station (Point Nepean National Park)